-In this article, you'll learn about the required double opt-in process, and how to use it to welcome new subscribers.
+In this article, you'll learn about the double opt-in process and how to use it.

 How Double Opt-In Works